The Rage Against God: Part One: A Personal Journey Through Atheism

 In Chapter 1, Hitchens describes abandoning religion in his youth, and promoting "cruel revolutionary rubbish" as a Trotskyist activist.
-He claims his generation had become intellectually aloof from religion, rebellious and disillusioned and in Chapter 2 explores further reasons for this disillusion, including the Suez Crisis and the Profumo affair.
-In Chapter 3, Hitchens recounts how he embraced scientific inquiry and adopted liberal positions on issues such as marriage, abortion, homosexuality, and patriotism.
+He argues his generation had become intellectually aloof from religion, rebellious and disillusioned and in Chapter 2 explores further reasons for this disillusion, including the Suez Crisis and the Profumo affair.
+In Chapter 3, Hitchens recounts how he embraced scientific inquiry and adopted liberal positions on issues such as marriage, abortion, homosexuality and patriotism.
 Chapter 4 is a lament for the "noble austerity" of his childhood in Britain.
-Chapter 5 explores what Hitchens views as the pseudo-religion surrounding Churchill and World War II heroes – a "great cult of noble, patriotic death" whose only equivalent, he claims, was in the Soviet Union.
+Chapter 5 explores what Hitchens views as the pseudo-religion surrounding Winston Churchill and World War II heroes – a "great cult of noble, patriotic death" whose only equivalent, he says, was in the Soviet Union.
 Hitchens then asserts that, "The Christian Church has been powerfully damaged by letting itself be confused with love of country and the making of great wars".

 In Chapter 6, Hitchens recalls being a foreign correspondent in the Soviet Union and a trip to Mogadishu, and how these experiences convinced him that, "his own civilisation was infinitely precious and utterly vulnerable".
 In Chapter 7, Hitchens charts his return to Christianity, and makes particular reference to the experience of seeing the Rogier van der Weyden painting The Last Judgement: "I gaped, my mouth actually hanging open.
 These people did not appear remote or from the ancient past; they were my own generation ...
 I had absolutely no doubt I was among the damned".
 In Chapter 8, Hitchens examines the diminishing of Christianity in Britain and its potential causes.